realworldocaml/book/en/guided-tour.md

 ### Compiling and running

-We'll use `ocamlbuild`, a build-tool that ships with the OCaml compiler, to compile our program.
-We'll pass in the appropriate flags to link in Core and turn on support for threads, which is required by Core.
+We'll compile our program using `corebuild`, a small wrapper on top of `ocamlbuild`, which itself is a build-tool that ships with the OCaml compiler.
+The `corebuild` script is installed along with Core, and its purpose is to pass in the flags required for building a program with Core.

 ```frag
 ((typ console)(name guided-tour/build_sum.out))